-Benefit Requirement Normal Retirement Age 65 or, if later, your age on the fifth anniversary of your Age participation in the Plan.
-Future Service 1,000 Hours of Service in a Plan Year = 1 Year of Credited Service.
-Credit Past Service Credit 1/12 of a Year for each month of continuous employment immediately preceding January 1, 1989, the Plan's Effective Date, which became Covered Employment Vesting Service 1,000 Hours of Service in a Plan Year = 1 Year of Vesting Service.
-Normal Retirement Your Normal Retirement Benefit is equal to the product of 1% of your Benefit Final Average Earnings multiplied by the number of your Years of Credited Service.
+Benefit Requirement Normal Retirement Age 65 or, if later, your age on the fifth anniversary of your participation Age in the Plan.
+Future Service Generally, you receive 1 year of Credited Service for each Plan Year during Credit which you earn 1,000 Hours of Service.
+Past Service Credit 1/12 of a year for each month of continuous employment with a Contributing Employer immediately preceding January 1, 1989, the Plan's Effective Date, in a job classification that became Covered Employment.
+Vesting Service Generally, you receive 1 year of Vesting Service for each Plan Year during which you earn 1,000 Hours of Service.
+Normal Retirement Benefit Your Normal Retirement Benefit is equal to the product of 1% of your Final Average Earnings multiplied by your Credited Service.
 Your "Final Average Earnings" are your Earnings, including overtime pay, bonuses or other special compensation, during the five consecutive complete Plan Years that give you the highest average out of your last ten complete Plan Years of employment, or during all of your complete Plan Years if less than five.
-Early Retirement At least age 55 and completion of ten Years of Vesting Service.
-Benefit Your Early Retirement Benefit is your Normal Retirement Benefit, reduced by 5% for each year payments commence prior to Normal Retirement Date.
-Special Early At least age 55 and the sum of your age plus your Years of Vesting Retirement Benefit Service with a Contributing Employer equal 80 or more.
-Your Special Early Retirement Benefit is your unreduced Normal Retirement Benefit as determined on your Early Retirement Date.
-Disability Permanently and Totally Disabled and completion of ten Years of Retirement Benefit Vesting Service.
-Your Disability Retirement Benefit is your unreduced Normal Retirement Benefit as determined on your Date of Disability.
-Standard Form of For opposite-sex married Participants: 50% Husband and Wife Payment Pension.
+Early Retirement Benefit At least age 55 and completion of ten years of Vesting Service.
+Your Early Retirement Benefit is your Normal Retirement Benefit, reduced by 5% for each year your Annuity Starting Date precedes your Normal Retirement Date.
+Special Early Retirement Benefit At least age 55 and the sum of your age plus your Vesting Service with a Contributing Employer equal 80 or more.
+Your Special Early Retirement Benefit is calculated in the same manner as the Normal Retirement Pension Disability Retirement Benefit Permanently and totally disabled and completion of ten years of Vesting Service.
+Your Disability Retirement Benefit is calculated in the same manner as the Normal Retirement Pension.
+Standard Form of Payment For married Participants: 50% Joint and Survivor Pension.
 For all other Participants: Life Benefit.
-Optional Forms of 1.
-Life Benefit Payment 2.
-Ten-Year Certain and Life Benefit (120-Month Guarantee) 3.
-50% Joint and Survivor Pension (for same-sex spouse, partner in a civil union or Domestic Partner) 4.
-66 / 3 % Joint and Survivor Pension (for Spouse, same-sex spouse, partner in a civil union or Domestic Partner) 5.
-75% Joint and Survivor Pension (for Spouse, same-sex spouse, partner in a civil union or Domestic Partner) 6.
-100% Joint and Survivor Pension (for Spouse, same-sex spouse, partner in a civil union or Domestic Partner) Pre-Retirement 50% Husband and Wife Pension Survivor Benefit 30/0 Husbanu and Whe Fension
+Optional Forms of Payment Life Benefit Ten-Year Certain and Life Benefit (120-Month Guarantee) 50% Joint and Survivor Pension (for Domestic Partner) 66/3% Joint and Survivor Pension (for Spouse or Domestic Partner) 75% Joint and Survivor Pension (for Spouse, or Domestic Partner) 100% Joint and Survivor Pension (for Spouse or Domestic Partner) Pre-Retirement Survivor Benefit 50% Joint and Survivor Pension

-Note that the capitalized term "Spouse" refers to an opposite-sex spouse.
+Note that the capitalized term "Spouse" means the person to whom you are legally married.